 Skip to main content

-When I was young I spent hours, in solitude, working out how something could be made.
+As a child, I spent hours in solitude working out how something could be made.
 I loved drawing and making books – sewing and making up patterns.
-It never occurred to me that I shouldn’t try things out.
+It never occurred to me that I shouldn’t try out new things and experiment.

-It’s true that age creeps upon us.
-At 63, very proud and grateful of it, I have no intention of stopping my curiosity, learning and being brave.
+It’s true that age creeps upon us. yet I have no intention of stopping my curiosity, learning and being brave.
 I’ve discovered over the last year that I’m still my younger curious self.
 Still hungry for a challenge.

-The idea of my project was born and a structured brief was set by me and for me to complete over 6-10 months.
+The idea of my project was born and a structured brief was set to complete over 6-10 months.

 A Season in Stillness